princekunal101/academic-section/Studies/Environment and Echology/UNIT 1/README.md

 ## Importance of environmental study
- [**Importance of Environmental study**](https://github.com/princekunal101/academic-section/blob/main/Studies/Environment%20and%20Echology/UNIT%201/importance_of_envnt.md) is based upon a comprehensive view of various environmental systems.
+ [**Importance of Environmental study**](https://github.com/princekunal101/academic-section/blob/main/Studies/Environment%20and%20Echology/UNIT%201/importance_of_envnt.md) is based upon a comprehensive view of various environmental Systems.
 It aims to make the citizens competent to do scientific work and to find out practical solutions to current environmental problems.
-The citizens acquire the ability to analyze the environmental parameters like the aquatic, terrestrial and atmospheric systems and their interactions with the biosphere and astrosphere.
+The citizens acquire the ability to analyze the environmental parameters like the aquatic, terrestrial and atmospheric Systems and their interactions with the biosphere and astrosphere.

 ### Importance